iodepo/odis-arch/_sources/foundation/foundation.md

 their [documentation section](https://json-ld.org/learn.html).

 The material here is just a brief introduction.
 For this page we will be using a simplified version of a CreativeWork document.
-All the types used by OIH are defined by Schema.org types.
+All the types used by ODIS are defined by Schema.org types.
 In this case it is [CreativeWork](https://schema.org/CreativeWork).

 At the Schema.org site you will find extensive details on what the various types mean and the full range of their properties.
-For OIH we are defining only a few of these properties as of interest in the [Thematic section](../thematics/index.md).
+For ODIS we are defining only a few of these properties as of interest in the [Thematic section](../thematics/index.md).
 You are free to use additional properties to describe your resources.
-It will not cause any issues, however, the OIH interfaces may not leverage them.
+It will not cause any issues, however, the ODIS interfaces may not leverage them.
 However, if you feel others would, or you use them yourself, it's encouraged to add them.